AdobeDocs/dynamic-media-classic.en/help/uploading-zoom-images.md

 ---
 # Upload Zoom images{#uploading-zoom-images}

 Zoom images must have a high pixel count.
 A high number of pixels are needed so that viewers can clearly see image details when they zoom images.
-Make sure that the images you use are the appropriate size before uploading them to Adobe Dynamic Media Classic.
+Make sure that the images that you use are the appropriate size before uploading them to Adobe Dynamic Media Classic.

 On the Global Navigation bar, select **[!UICONTROL Upload]** to begin uploading images.